Top buy and sell ideas by Ashwani Gujral, Sudarshan Sukhani for short term

-Ashwani Gujral of ashwanigujral.com suggests buying UltraTech Cement with a stop loss of Rs 4,180, target at Rs 4,300 and Maruti Suzuki with a stop loss of Rs 7,000, target at Rs 7,150.
+Ashwani Gujral of ashwanigujral.com recommends buying Cadila Healthcare with a stop loss of Rs 430, target at Rs 456 and Biocon with a stop loss of Rs 460, target at Rs 485.

 Ashwani Gujral of ashwanigujral.com